theo-armour/theo-armour.github.io/snippets/snippets/aphorisms-mantras.md

 * Given my evil past, their Heritage is as close to Heaven as I will probably get
 * Being at the Heritage, I don't have to worry about growing old anymore
+* There is always a more complicated way of doing it

 ## ?